 As you can tell from most of my recipes - I'm a Southerner...No apologies here!
-From my early childhood I can remember shucking corn, shelling Purple Hull peas on the front porch swing, eating peaches and plums straight off the trees, Grandpa walking across a 10 acre field to pick figs that were growing along the back fencerow, picking okra, fried okra, my grandmothers' (we called her Grancie) homemade peach cobbler with homemade ice cream, and so many other memories that I hold dear.
+From my early childhood I can remember shucking corn, shelling Purple Hull peas on the front porch swing, eating peaches and plums straight off the trees, Grandpa walking across a big field to pick figs that were growing along the back fencerow, picking (cutting) okra, fried okra, my grandmothers' homemade peach cobbler with homemade ice cream, and so many other memories that I hold dear.
 READ MORE HERE and HERE

 More soon. . .

 Peach cobbler for dessert.
 Quick, easy, yummy.
 1-1/2 cups self rising flour, 3/4 cup sugar, 3/4 cup milk, 1/2 stick butter and a 15 oz can of sliced peaches in heavy syrup.
 Melt butter in pan, pour in the can of peaches undrained, mix other ingredients in a bowl and pour over the peaches.
 Bake at 375 degrees for about 25 mins or until golden brown. #peachcobbler 😋

 “As the years pass, I am coming more and more to understand that it is the common, everyday blessings of our common everyday lives for which we should be particularly grateful.